 Where we do not hold the information we will inform you and, if known, advise you who may hold the information as soon as possible.
 The 20 working days start again when the request is received by the applicable organisation which holds the requested information.

 Wherever possible we provide the information free of charge, however where large volumes of information are requested and it requires a significant resource to respond then a charge may be made.
+We will advise you where this is the case.
+You can find a list of our standard fees and charges in these circumstances here.

 Making a request